altocodenl/tagaway-mobile/tagaway/lib/readme.md

       - Wrong username/email/password combination
    - Send to distributor on success (Tom)

-- Recover/reset
-   - Move password recovery service to auth and check that it works (Tom)
-   - On success (Tom)
-      - Check that delay is enough to lower keyboard
-      - Send to distributor
-      - See snackbar success message

 - Delete account (Tom)
    - Test that it works